Australian white ibis: Breeding

 Breeding season varies with the location within Australia, generally August to November in the south, and February to May, after the wet season, in the north.
 The nest is a shallow dish-shaped platform of sticks, grasses or reeds, located in trees, generally near a body of water such as a river, swamp or lake.
 Ibises commonly nest near other waterbirds such as egrets, herons, spoonbills or cormorants.
 Two to three dull white eggs are laid measuring 65 x 44 mm.
 The clutch is then incubated for 21–23 days.
 Hatchlings are altricial, that is, they are naked and helpless at birth, and take 48 days to fledge.

 The mating patterns were extensively studied by Lowe, Beilharz and Evans on a wild population at Healesville Sanctuary, where they found that some birds were selecting the same nesting partner within and between years whilst others changed partners regularly.
 There were also many between-pair copulations.

-In the Solomon Islands
+In Solomon Islands

 The ibis is fairly common and is seen in groups of up to 30 birds along roads, on beaches and in the forest.
 It also visits villages where it forages with the domestic chickens.
 It feeds on the ground on invertebrates.
 When breeding, it nests in small colonies in forest trees and on islands in Lake Tegano.